husarion/panther_ros/panther_lights/README.md

 - `~user_led_animations_file` [*string*, default: **None**]: Path to a YAML file with a description of the user defined animations.

 ### lights_driver

+This node is responsible for displaying frames on the Husarion Panther robot's Bumper Lights.

 #### Publishers